-- 1. If necessary, connect batteries.
-See Connecting the Batteries Electric Vehicles on page 1-3. - 2.
-Fully charge batteries.
+- If necessary, connect batteries.
+See Connecting the Batteries Electric Vehicles on page 1-3.
+1. - Fully charge batteries.

 - Do not attempt to charge frozen batteries or batteries with bulged cases.
 Discard the battery.
 Frozen batteries can explode. - 3.
 Adjust tires to recommended tire pressure.
-See Vehicle Specifications Electric Vehicles, Section 2, Page 2-1. - 4.
+See Vehicle Specifications Electric Vehicles on page 2-1. - 4.
 Perform the Pre-Operation and Daily Safety Checklist on page 10-2 and the Performance Inspection on page 10-2.